Neelam96/RnD-HOG_SVM/README.md

 ```
 ### Running Behavioral Simulation using MicroBlaze

-I have made a draft of a post to be published on medium.com for how I ran Behavioral Simulation.
+I have published an article on medium.com for how I ran Behavioral Simulation.

-Link to the draft: [Behavioral RTL Simulation with MicroBlaze](https://medium.com/@sapphire.sharma1996/behavioral-rtl-simulation-with-microblaze-131671e86f04)
+Link to the post: [Behavioral RTL Simulation with MicroBlaze](https://medium.com/@sapphire.sharma1996/behavioral-rtl-simulation-with-microblaze-131671e86f04)

 ## Debugging any error encountered while sourcing build.tcl